jezza64/jbnotes/ML_Model_selection_business_process.md

 3. Evaluation

     a.
 Train test split at random assumes data is homogenous.
 Probably not.
-Mayb slpit by time instead.
+Maybe split by time instead.

     b.
 Baseline model